 World Series Major League Baseball was way ahead of its time.
 It was leaps and bounds ahead of other baseball games of the era including the Intellivision offering.
 Unfortunately very few were able to enjoy the game when it was new.

 The Astrocade is very high on the "list of systems I wish I owned".
 I should probably start scouring ebay instead of hoping I accidentally bump into one somewhere.
+The system had the potential to be successful.
+It could produce better graphics than the Atari 2600 and carried the name of a popular arcade developer.

 Like the Fairchild Channel F entry, this is based on the cartridge number: #2019 - Cosmic Raiders.
 It's not a bad game, an obvious Defender clone but passable nonetheless.

 Mangavox introduced the first home video game console in the form of the Odyssey.
 The sequel didn't hold quite as much historical significance.
 It never caught up with the Atari 2600 and looked terrible compared to the Intellivision and Colecovision.